Friday, April 5, 2024

 About the Author

-Connect with Henry by visiting henryoarnold.com to follow him on social media and sign up for email updates.
+Connect with Sara by visiting saradavison.org to follow her on social media and sign up for email updates.

 Tour Giveaway

 Full tour schedule linked below.
-The giveaway begins at midnight March 11, 2024 and will last through 11:59 PM EST on March 18, 2024.
+The giveaway begins at midnight April 2, 2024 and will last through 11:59 PM EST on April 9, 2024.
 Winners will be notified within 2 weeks of close of the giveaway and given 48 hours to respond or risk forfeiture of prize.
-US only.
+US/CAN only.
 Void where prohibited by law or logistics.

 Giveaway is subject to JustRead Publicity Tours Giveaway Policies.